jaykhan-dev/jkvp/docs/work/uiux/scribendi.md

 Scribendi specializes in editing and proofreading English documents.
 It could be anything from a resume to a thesis.
 They have freelancers/professionals around the world who upload their changes onto the website.
 The website is what I worked on as a UI/UX designer.

+## Graphic design for a magazine article
 Below is a graphic design project for an article on AI and Natural Language Processing (NLP).
-I met the individual who was responsible for NLP and he used Python which seems like a natural language to work with machine learning.

-## Graphic design for a magazine article
+I was going for an artistic and modern look.
+The original graphic was a single hummingbird that the writer had found on the internet.
+I added another hummingbird into the mix and changed the graphics so that it was just lines rather than colors.

 ![Scribendi AI article graphic design](/images/work/scribendi/ai-article.jpg)